{{ summaryHeading }}

 Extension cord voltage drop variable map

-LPhysical one-way cord length in feet after unit conversion.Cord length
+LOne-way cord length in feet after unit conversion.Cord length

-VdropVolts lost across the round-trip cord conductors.Voltage drop
+VdropVoltage lost in the cord conductors.Voltage drop

-For example, 12 A on a 50 ft one-way AWG 14 copper cord at 20 C uses about 2.525 ohm per 1000 ft.
-The round-trip resistance is about 0.2525 ohm, so voltage drop is about 3.03 V. On a 120 V source, load-end voltage is about 116.97 V and the drop is about 2.52%.
+A 12 A load on a 50 ft one-way AWG 14 copper cord at 20 C uses about 2.525 ohms per 1000 ft.
+The round-trip resistance is about 0.2525 ohm, so the drop is about 3.03 V. From a 120 V source, the load-end voltage is about 116.97 V, the drop is about 2.52%, and conductor heat is about 36.36 W.

 Extension cord boundary checks